 12:30-1:30pm – regrouping with the Secondary Education Coordinator

 Complimentary copies of the main texts for the workshops will be provided to participants.

 While each day of the institute features its own specific goals, the institute as a whole has been designed so that participants will

-- to understand and appreciate dramatic texts as literature;
+- understand and appreciate poetic texts as literature;

 - expand their own critical repertoire and be able to deploy that expanded critical toolkit in designing and delivering material to their students;

-- participate in a community of teachers that promotes curiosity and inquiry and that offers mentorship from experts in drama, the English language, and pedagogy.
+- participate in a community of teachers that promotes curiosity and inquiry and that offers mentorship from experts in poetry, the English language, and pedagogy.